spatie/laravel-ciphersweet/README.md

 This will update all the encrypted fields and blind indexes of the model.
 Once this is done, you can update your environment or config file to use the new key.

+If you have a lot of rows, this process will take a long time.
+The command can be re-run without needing to re-encrypt already rotated keys.

 ## Testing

 ```bash